 The aggregates used in asphalt technologies are monitored for the adhesion of the bonding agent (asphalt) to the aggregate to determine if additives need to be added to the mixture.
-Basic rocks are considered to be the most appropriate types.
-The adhesion of asphalt to the aggregate decreases with decreasing alkalinity in approximately the following order: limestone $\rightarrow$ dolomites $\rightarrow$ basalts $\rightarrow$ gabbro $\rightarrow$ greywackes $\rightarrow$ phonolites $\rightarrow$ diorites $\rightarrow$ granites $\rightarrow$ ryolites $\rightarrow$ porphyries, and porphyrites.
+The adhesion of asphalt to the aggregate decreases with decreasing alkalinity in approximately the following order: limestone \rightarrow dolomites \rightarrow basalts \rightarrow gabbro \rightarrow greywackes \rightarrow phonolites \rightarrow diorites \rightarrow granites \rightarrow ryolites \rightarrow porphyries, and porphyrites.